SixteenThousand/neovim-config-2023/README.md

 	to automatically narrow text to be 80 characters wide
  - Make splits open vertically by default
  - Make terminal windows (see `terminal_stuff.lua`) be more narrow by default
- - stop the session manager throwing window-id errors (low priority, does not affect functionality)
+ - stop the session manager throwing window-id errors (on hiatus; looks like the APIs my pop-ups are based on is quite unstable)
  - integrate quickfix list into my workflow (will likely require new remaps)